EUROPE MARKETS: European Stocks Track Wall Street Lower, As Bond Selloff Prompts Caution

 Asian stock markets also lost ground (http://www.marketwatch.com/story/asia-pacific-markets-slide-after-wall-street-stumbles-2018-01-29), leaving little foothold for European equities to try to climb higher.

-After hitting its highest level since April 2014, the yield on the benchmark 10-year Treasury was trading above 2.7% on Tuesday.
+After hitting its highest level since April 2014, the yield on the benchmark 10-year Treasury was trading just slightly below that at 2.689% on Tuesday.

 Mining stocks were under pressure amid reports one of China's biggest coal regions had asked coal miners to cancel their holidays on fears over a potential power outage during the Spring Festival holidays.
-Anglo American PLC (AAL.LN) was down 2.4%.
+Anglo American PLC (AAL.LN) was down 2.4%, and Tullow Oil PLC (TLW.LN) slid 2.2%.

 What are strategists saying?